Age 65 or Older or Disabled Exemptions

 How do I get an additional $10,000 age 65 or older or disabled homestead exemption?

-You may apply to the appraisal district up to one year after the date you become age 65 or qualify for disability, or up to one year after the taxes are due, whichever is later.
+You may apply to the appraisal district up to one year after the date you become age 65 or qualify for disability or up to one year after the taxes are due.
 If your application is approved, you will receive the exemption for the entire year in which you become age 65 or become disabled and for subsequent years as long as you own a qualified homestead.
 Beginning in 2005, if your date of birth was on your original homestead application or other written correspondence to the appraisal district about your homestead you will automatically receive the age 65 or older exemption without applying, if you are entitled to the general homestead exemption.

 How do I qualify for a disabled person's exemption?